 You can buy the test strips to help you measure the water quality with no technical knowledge as well.
 Make sure you use the right quality and type of water for your aquarium.

-Poor water quality can cause your fish to develop stress and thus affect the balance of homeostasis.
+According RSPCA Knowledge, poor water quality can cause your fish to develop stress and thus affect the balance of homeostasis.
+Ammonia levels above 0.1 ppm being toxic to most fish species.
 This is likely to result in swim bladder disease.
 The best way to stay safe is to clean the gravel every week, take up partial water changes, and check the water quality regularly.
 If you are using tap water, make sure to make the tap water suitable for your fish.

 2. Cultivate proper feeding habits

-Improper feeding has been found to be the primary reason for swim bladder disease.
-These can include overfeeding, feeding freeze dried food, and feeding dry flakes which expand.
+As per the studies published on Chewy, improper feeding has been found to be the primary reason for swim bladder disease, accounting for 60-70% of cases in captive fish populations.
+These can include overfeeding, feeding freeze dried food, and feeding dry flakes, which expand.

 It is always important to give a good thought to the right type of food suitable for your fish.
-Improper food and subsequent eating habit can put pressure on the stomach of your fish which would further put pressure on the swim bladder of your fish.
+Improper food and subsequent eating habits can put pressure on the stomach of your fish, which would further put pressure on the swim bladder of your fish.

 3. Bacterial infection

 Yet another cause for concern when it comes to taking care of your fish can be a bacterial infection.
-However, before the fish can show the swim bladder disease due to bacterial infection, it may also show other signs.
+According to a study, Aeromonas hydrophila and Shewanella xiamenensis are commonly isolated from swim bladder disorders, with bacterial involvement documented in 86% of clinical cases.
+However, before the fish can show swim bladder disease due to bacterial infection, it may also show other signs.

 By the time you notice the swim bladder issues, the swim is probably very sick.
 The treatment may get a little challenging at this stage.
 That is why it may be quite essential to keep checking for bacterail or parasitic infections from time to time.